JavaWiz1/ha-server-info/README.md

 Keeping track of these cross-platform devices and their information has become a challenge.
 Glances is an open-source cross platform monitoring tool that provides a htop (for you linux fans), or task-monitor (for you windows users) interface to keep track of system cpu usages, disk/memory usage, tasks, etc...

+This template is a HA Card that displays device information for target hosts.
+You may tweak the template to render the stats important to you, or use out-of-the box to display stats as shown in the moc-ups.

 # Requirements
 This repository leverage: